Skip to main content

 Humitas (Corn Tamales)

-Fresh corn ground into paste, seasoned with basil, onions, and sometimes cheese, wrapped in corn husks and steamed.
-Summer dish when fresh corn is abundant.
-Sweeter than Mexican tamales due to fresh corn.
-Can be savory or sweet.
-Found at markets and restaurants throughout Chile during corn season.
+Fresh corn ground to a paste, seasoned with basil, onions, and sometimes cheese, then wrapped in corn husks and steamed.
+They're a summer thing, made when corn is in season, and the fresh corn makes them sweeter than Mexican tamales.
+They can lean savory or sweet, and you'll find them at markets and restaurants across Chile through corn season.

 Regional Specialties & Local Favorites